White Labeling WordPress With Branda Just Got a Lot More Free!

 If you want to show notifications or important announcements on top of every admin page, the Admin Message module will come in handy.

-Just set the message you want to appear and hit the Save Changes button.
+Just set the message you want to appear and hit save.

 Note: The users cannot hide or dismiss the admin message.
 Hence, use it sparingly for showing only the most important updates.